jimsander/dcm_security_guide/access_rights/access_rights.rst

 Action
 ~~~~~~

- The **Action**\ s determines what "actions" the Access Right will allow for the **Resource** type.
+ The **Action**\ s determine what "actions" the Access Right will allow for the **Resource** type.
 All actions can be allowed or specific actions can be allowed.
 The allowable actions differ depending upon the **Resource** type.

  Refer to :ref:`Actions <access_rights_actions>` for the list of supported actions by resource type.